drc-cs/FALL24-CS326/lectures/L01_overview/slides.md

 Lectures will be broken down into theory and applications.

-We will use **PollEverywhere** to ensure engagement and understanding during the lecture component, you will not be graded on your responses.
+We will use **PollEverywhere** to ensure engagement and understanding during the lecture component, you will not be graded on your responses (just completion).

 | Component | Duration | Description |
 | --- | --- | --- |